Friday, March 01, 2024

 Back in 1900, L. Frank Baum wrote The Wonderful Wizard of Oz, the 1st in a series of children's fantasy novels set in a marvellous kingdom that's home to Munchkins and Witches.

-Over a century since its publication, The Wonderful Wizard of Oz has been adapted for stage and screen, most famously The Wiz and the 1939 film adaption that gave us the classic song, Over the Rainbow.
+Over a century since its publication, The Wonderful Wizard of Oz has been adapted for the stage and screen, most famously The Wiz and the 1939 film adaption that gave us the classic song, Over the Rainbow.

 In 1995, Gregory Maguire retold The Oz Books in The Wicked Years, an adult fantasy novel series about the famous Oz villain, the Wicked Witch of the West, and her descendants.